Subtree Mode and Applications: Experimental Evaluation

 \subparagraph{Datasets.}~We processed three datasets: \Movielens~\cite{harper2015movielens}, \BookCrossing~\cite{ziegler2005improving}, and \Alibaba~\cite{pei2019value}.
-The processed datasets are comprised of two strings each, and they can be found in~\url{https://edu.nl/44ua9}.
-Each string corresponds to a different user subpopulation.
+The processed datasets are comprised of two strings each, and they can be found at our code and data link.
+Each string corresponds to a different user subpopulation, and in each string each distinct letter corresponds to a distinct entity (movie genre, book genre, price tier).
 In \Movielens, one string corresponds to $1,709$ men and the other to $1,709$ women.
 Each string has length $4,000,033$ and contains genres of rated movies, ordered chronologically.
 The total number of distinct genres (alphabet size) is $18$.
 In \BookCrossing, one string corresponds to $9,164$ teenagers ($10$-$18$ years old) and the other to $4,252$ elderly ($65$-$100$ years old).
 Each string has length $14,145$ and contains book genres, ordered by users' ratings for book genres from high to low.
 The genres were found by mapping book ISBNs to genres using ChatGPT-3.5-turbo~\cite{openai2023chatgpt}, which is remarkably good in this task~\cite{raj}.
 The total number of distinct book genres (alphabet size) is $10$.
 In \Alibaba, one string corresponds to $928,622$ users with high purchase power ($\geq 15$) and the other to $894,770$ users with low purchase power ($<15$).
 Each string has length $34,651,424$ and contains price tiers of products, ordered in the way users browsed them.
 The total number of distinct price tiers (alphabet size) is $4$.
 Specifically, the letters \texttt{L}, \texttt{M}, \texttt{H}, and \texttt{P}, correspond to the Low, Middle, High, and Premium price tier, respectively.

 \subparagraph{Uniform Patterns.}~From each dataset, we mined uniform patterns and show the $3$ patterns with the largest difference among their frequencies in the two strings of the dataset.
 Table~\ref{tab:within} shows the patterns, their frequency in each string of their dataset, the $\epsilon$ value used, and references supporting that indeed each pattern is prevalent in the subpopulation in which it has the largest frequency in our dataset.
 These patterns effectively reveal behavioral differences between different subpopulations.
 In \Movielens, they show which movie genres are preferred mostly by men (first and third pattern) or by women (second pattern).
 These movie genres are indeed preferred by the respective subpopulations~\cite{wuhr2017tears,krcmar2005uses,infortuna2021inner}.
 In \BookCrossing, the patterns show which book genres are preferred mostly by elderly (first pattern) or by teenagers (second and third pattern) and indeed this agrees with the literature \cite{awriterofhistory_2014,currie2025reading,infortuna2021inner,dubourg2023exploratory}.
 Last, in \Alibaba, the patterns show that customers with high (respectively, low) purchase power browse products in the high or premium price tier (respectively, in the low price tier), and this is again well-supported by the literature~\cite{han2010signaling,ngwe2019impact,lu2020status,mundel2017exploratory,berger2010subtle}.